Travel Route Sri Lanka – 2 weeks’ fascination

 Hikkaduwa is a small village with a train station and a lot of Tuk-Tuks.
 Even though Weligama and Medigama offer more variety of surf spots, here you can also have a lot of fun in the water and end your vacations slowly.

-UPDATE August 2019: Due to less tourism after the devasting easter attacks, Sri Lanka now offers a free visa for tourists from 47 countries until January 2020!
+UPDATE August 2019: Due to less tourism after the devasting easter attacks, Sri Lanka now offers a free visa for tourists from 47 countries!

 Things to do in Hikkaduwa